PoonLab/Poplars/README.md

     *Poplars* will be installed into your Python site-packages (so you can use *Poplars* anywhere you can use Python!)

 #### Using `pip`
-1. To install *Poplars*, run the following command in your terminal
+1. To install *Poplars*, run the following command in your terminal:
     ```commandline
     pip install poplars
     ```
-2. To upgrade the version of *Poplars* run the following command in your terminal
+2. To upgrade the version of *Poplars* run the following command in your terminal:
     ```commandline
     pip install --upgrade poplars
     ```
-3. To uninstall *Poplars* run the following command in your terminal
+3. To uninstall *Poplars* run the following command in your terminal:
     ```commandline
     pip uninstall poplars
     ```